We're lucky enough to work with some of the most exciting tech companies in the world. Come and join us!… https://t.co/DH48XLiUDK

-Bailey Fisher Executive Search was pleased to welcome 50 business leaders to Growing Global, its latest Women 4 Technology event, during London Tech Week.
-Co-hosted with Frog Capital, and presented in partnership with Mills & Reeve and FieldHouse Associates, the event covered expansion into international markets with a focus on the US and China.
+Bailey Fisher was pleased to welcome 50 business leaders to Growing Global, a Women 4 Technology event during London Tech Week.
+Co-hosted with Frog Capital, the event covered expansion into international markets with a focus on the US and China.
 Guest speakers were Tugce Bulut, Founder/CEO of Streetbees, a market research platform for global brands that has expanded to 87 countries over the past year; Mariana Pereira, Director of world-leading cyber security company Darktrace; Pru Ashby, Head of North America for London & Partners; Jane Cooke, a key member of the leadership team that grew Abcam from Cambridge University spin-out to a team of over 1,000 globally; and Ting Zhang, a leading expert on doing business in China, as Founder/CEO of China Business Solutions and Co-founder of recently launched Crayfish International.

 First to speak was Tugce Bulut of Streetbees, who shared insight into how she has grown her company so rapidly across the globe.
 Streetbees harnesses the power of artificial intelligence and geolocation technology to access any consumer segment anywhere in the world, capture insights and provide results in real time.

 “We developed a platform and launched in 2015.
 We give our clients a window into real people’s lives in real time.
 Our first order was from Unilever, who wanted to know, can you do this in 20 countries?
 Our business model had to be international.

 It is very important to have reliable people on the ground who understand the local context.
 Listen to them.
 We were a 5 person team.
 87 countries in 12 months.
 It was a lot of work!

 What have we learned?
 Think globally from day one.”